-The IPC’s Legal Services Clinic currently offers legal representation in the following practice areas: community justice, elder law, immigration law, bankruptcy law, federal commutation, federal appellate, immigration appellate, trademark, nonprofit orgs, and religious liberties appellate.
+The IPC’s Legal Services Clinic currently offers legal representation in the following practice areas: community justice, elder law, immigration law, criminal and juvenile defense, bankruptcy law, federal commutation, federal appellate, immigration appellate, trademark, nonprofit orgs, and religious liberties appellate.
 Students from the University of St. Thomas School of Law provide supervised legal representation and advocacy on behalf of our clients.
 We collaborate with social work and psychology professionals in the center, taking where possible a holistic approach to clients’ often multifaceted challenges

 What would I do in the clinic?

 Through live client representation and law reform work, you might engage in the following activities:

 - legal research and writing on real cases